lcrespom/nash/README.md

 	`nash` is started for the first time.
 - Extensible plugin system with powerful default implementations.

-Check the [ToDo](blob/master/TODO.md) to see a list of features under development.
+Check the [ToDo](TODO.md) for a list of features under development.

 ## Installation